-Keikaku's share price continued to climb in June, extending a rally that began in March, due to ongoing investor optimism around the firm's growth plans.
-The firm is undergoing a rural expansion based on a strategy of opening stores next to supermarkets in order to offer a one-stop shopping experience.
+After we purchased Keikaku early in the period, its share price rose steadily in Q2 due to ongoing investor optimism around the firm's growth plans.
+The company is undergoing a rural expansion based on a strategy of opening stores next to supermarkets in order to offer a one-stop shopping experience.
 Results have been encouraging, with rapid growth in store numbers and overall revenues.
 Keikaku is a global retailer, known for its popular Muji brand products.
 We favour the firm for its strong positioning in the household and consumer goods market as well as its solid financial position, including low debt levels.
 Keikaku plans to considerably grow its store numbers in Japan in the next few years, while also expanding further in China and southeast Asia.
 A new management team is also making investments to simplify the company's manufacturing footprint, improve logistics and strengthen its omni-channel marketing approach.

-Shares of JES maintained their momentum in June after the firm posted strong Q1 results the previous month.
+JES posted strong Q1 results in May, which triggered a sustained rally through the end of the period.
 A share buyback announcement provided a further boost.
 JES is an independent maintenance firm that provides upkeep services for elevators and other equipment.
 The firm benefits from having a large market share in an industry with little competition.
 JES has a reputation for its technical capabilities and the quality of its services in the Japanese market, and the firm is aiming to attain dramatic growth by offering its services to the global market.
-Customers like the JES brand, and the fact the company produces its own control units, has a massive inventory of genuine parts and uses a remote monitoring system all help to differentiate it from other independents.
+Customers like the JES brand, and the company differentiates itself from other independents by producing its own control units, holding a massive inventory of genuine parts and using a remote monitoring system.
 In addition, JES is more flexible than original equipment manufacturers, which is helping the company to grow its market share in the service business.